-''' "There are two ways to write error-free programs; only the third one works."
+"There are two ways to write error-free programs; only the third one works."
 (A. J. Perlis)

 "There are two ways to write error-free programs; only one third works."
-(V. Milea) '''
+(V. Milea)

-Programming in the imperative paradigm can be very efficient as the statements are often directly executable.
+Programming by the imperative paradigm can be very efficient as the statements are often directly executable.
 However, imperative paradigm does have its disadvantages, the most severe of them being side effects.
-Consider designing a method for counting the sum of integers in an array:
+For example, consider the following method for counting the sum of integers in an array:

 '''

-public static void countSum(int[] array) {
+public static int countSum(int[] array) {

 for (int i=1;i<array.length;i++) {

 array[i] = array[i] + array[i-1];

 }

-return array[array.length()-1];
+return array[array.length-1];

 }

 '''

 It is easy to see that the method works and returns sum of the numbers in the array.
 However, it also does something else as well: as a side effect it modifies the array.
 This is unnecessary for computing the sum as we could use a local variable to hold the temporary sum instead, and the user of this method probably does not expect such a side effect to occur.
-Unwanted side effects make the code difficult to understand can cause hard to find bugs.
-But not all side effects are unwanted; consider a method for sorting the contents of an array in ascending order.
-Side effect is the desired functionality.
+Undesired side effects make the code difficult to understand and cause hard to find bugs.
+But not all side effects are undesired; for example, consider a method for sorting the contents of an array in an ascending order.
+In that case the side effect is the desired functionality.
 We distinguish between two types of methods: functions and procedures.
-In object oriented paradigm these correspond roughly to accessor- and mutator methods.
+In object oriented paradigm these relate to the accessor- and mutator methods.
 Functions are methods that return a value, but do not alter the method parameters in any way.
 Procedures are ones that alter some of the method parameters, and often do not return a value.